uoftweb/constitution/README.md

 - Assist the development team with art and illustration related assistance.
 - Design the promotion posters and WebPages for external events

-### Resource Manager

-The Resource Manager shall:

-- Responsible for maintaining the permissions to access into the Github accounts
-- Gain/ remove permission for individual users and project leaders
-- Maintain the access and passwords for paid services and files
-- Keep track of all assets currently controlled by the club

 ### Faculty Liason

 The Faculty Liaison shall: